nora-soderlund/RouteRenderer/README.md

   Defines the camera translation and rotation in the format of XYZ, e.g.: `[ 0, 0, 0 ]`.

-- `premultipliedAlpha?: boolean;`

-  A boolean value that indicates that the page compositor will assume the drawing buffer contains colors with pre-multiplied alpha.
-See [MDN](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/getContext).

 - `grid?: boolean;`
 - `gridColor?: number[];`
 - `gridPadding?: number;`